 Later, I explored every wardrobe I could trying to find “Narnia and Aslan”.
 I had to hang up a lot of clothes that I'd knocked down.

 As an adult, I can still remember reading my first novel with a lesbian character and how it made me feel to finally identify in an entirely new way.
-The age of discover wasn't always kind, but the last decade has been grand.
+The age of discovery wasn't always kind, but the last decade has been grand.

 My adventure into writing came at the suggestion of my best half.
 Several years ago, she asked me to write her a story.
 My brain started asking “what if” when she mentioned forgetting I’d written the story until something sounded familiar.